jsonfx/jsonfx/README.markdown

 	// respect DataContracts on the way in var reader = new JsonReader(new DataReaderSettings(new DataContractResolverStrategy()));
-	// use convention over configuration on the way out var writer = new JsonWriter(new DataWriterSettings(new ConventionResolverStrategy("-", ConventionResolverStrategy.WordCasing.Lowercase)));
+	// use convention over configuration on the way out var writer = new JsonWriter(new DataWriterSettings(new ConventionResolverStrategy(ConventionResolverStrategy.WordCasing.Lowercase, "-")));

 	string input =
 	@"[